Frequently Asked

 of an edge in various types of sports betting.
 Handicappers

-are judged by whether they can demonstrate an edge
+were judged by whether they could demonstrate an edge

 against the bookies over a statistically meaningful